Distribution dilemmas – resale price maintenance

 The Act defines the ‘specifying’ of price in very broad terms.
 For example, a manufacturer or supplier will be considered to have ‘specified’ the price if it sets a price (in dollar terms), specifies a formula for setting the price, or refers to a third person who sets the price (or a formula for setting the price).
 If resellers are likely to understand any statement made by a manufacturer or supplier as setting a minimum price, this is also considered as having ‘specified’ the price.

-The Act provides substantial penalties for RPM.
+Counting the cost The Act provides substantial penalties for RPM.
 The maximum penalty for a business can be up to whichever is the highest of:

 - $10 million per breach;